-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Bank and determined that the most significant are those that relate to the regulations and supervisory requirements of the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), International Accounting Standards in conformity with the requirements of the Companies Act 2006, Companies Act 2006 and the relevant tax compliance regulation in the United Kingdom - We understood how the Bank is complying with these frameworks by making enquiries of Directors and management for their awareness of any non-compliance with laws and regulations and inquiring how the Bank maintains and communicates its policies and procedures that have been established to prevent non-compliance with laws and regulations by officers and employees as well as through the evaluation of corroborating documentation.
-We corroborated our inquiries through review of minutes of management and board of directors' meetings. - We assessed the susceptibility of the Bank's financial statements to material misstatement, including how fraud might occur by considering the risk of management override and assuming revenue recognition to be a fraud risk.
-Our procedures included obtaining an understanding of the risks and the Bank's controls and processes.
-We performed detailed substantive procedures for each area to address the fraud risks.
-These procedures include journal entry testing, which targeted transactions or postings that have certain characteristics which could be indicative of fraudulent activity, and we substantially tested the appropriateness of these postings.
-Our procedures were designed to provide reasonable assurance that the financial statements were free from material misstatement, due to fraud or error. - Based on our understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+• We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the regulations and supervisory requirements of the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), International Accounting Standards in conformity with the requirements of the Companies Act 2006, Companies Act 2006 and the relevant tax compliance regulation in the United Kingdom.

+- We understood how the Bank is complying with those frameworks by making enquiries of Directors and management for their awareness of any non-compliance with laws and regulations and inquiring how the Bank maintains and communicates its policies and procedures that have been established to prevent non-compliance with laws and regulations by officers and employees as well as through the evaluation of corroborating documentation.
+We corroborated our inquiries through review of minutes of management and board of directors' meetings. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by considering the risk of management override controls and potential for improper revenue recognition. - We assessed whether there is a specific fraud risk in relation to revenue recognition.
+We have identified a fraud risk in relation to OCA revenue recognition.
+We have deemed this risk to be a key audit matter and our assessment is outlined in the KAM section above. - We performed procedures to address the risk of management override controls by testing the appropriateness of manual journal entries to identify whether any entries were inappropriate or inaccurate. - We evaluated whether management's judgements used in developing accounting estimates indicated possible bias.
+We reviewed significant transactions to evaluate the business rational for these transactions. - Throughout the course of the audit, we maintained professional scepticism recognizing the possibility that a material misstatement due to fraud could exist.
+While performing our audit procedures we did not only seek corroborative evidence to support management's assertions, where applicable we searched for contradictory evidence in order to challenge management's assertions. - Our procedures were designed to provide reasonable assurance that the financial statements were free from material misstatement, due to fraud or error.
+Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures involved enquiries of management and those responsible for legal and compliance matters.
-We tested controls and performed procedures to respond to the fraud risks.
-We also reviewed correspondence between the Bank and UK regulatory bodies, reviewed minutes of the Board and relevant committee meetings. - The Bank operates in a regulated environment.
-We have obtained an understanding of the regulations and the potential impact on the Bank and, in assessing the control environment, we have considered the compliance of the Bank to these regulations as part of our audit procedures.
+We tested controls and performed procedures to respond to the fraud risks as stated above.
+We also reviewed correspondence between the Bank and UK regulatory bodies, reviewed minutes of the Board and relevant committee meetings, including key risk management committees. - The Bank operates in a regulated environment.
+As such, the Senior Statutory Auditor considered the experience and expertise of the engagement team to ensure that the team had the appropriate competence and capabilities, which included the use of specialists where appropriate.